Wheel Throwing Tutor / Trainee Pottery Tutor and Technician

 The position would work well for someone alongside their own professional ceramics practice.
 There is the possibility to implement more working hours up to full-time.

-Salary range £33,600- £48,000 pro rata incl 4 weeks holiday.
+Wheel Throwing Tutor/ Pottery Tutor: £33,600- £48,000 pro rata incl 5 weeks holiday.

 Freelance is preferred, but we will also consider applicants who will require an employment contract.
 We welcome applications from previous applicants as well as new.